pysonDB/pysonDB/README.md

 ```
 ## Create a database

-* You can create a database usinf CLI.
+* You can create a database using CLI.
 ```bash
 pysondb create database_name
 ```